11 stunning coastal walks in St Ives, Cornwall

 St Ives to Knills Monument, Steeple Wood

 If you like your scenic locations full of quirky history, this is the walk for you!
 Knills Monument is a 50ft tall granite obelisk high up on Worvas Hill in Steeple Woods, which was commissioned in 1782 by eccentric local mayor John Knill, who intended it to become his mausoleum.
-So, remember your cameras for this walk to capture the historic monument and the natural beauty!

 Find out more